FOSSEE/st-scripts/multiple_plots/script.rst

 Script
 ------

+At the end of this tutorial you will be able to

+1. draw multiple plots which are overlaid.
+#. use the figure command.
+#. use the legend command
+#. switch between the plots and perform some operations on each of them like
+   saving the plots.
+#. create and switch between subplots

 {{{ Show the slide containing the title }}}

 Hello friends.
 Welcome to this spoken tutorial on Multiple plots.